Portrait of Ommo Clark

 From building systems for banks to building a software firm in Lagos.

-I left London in the late 2000s, moving back to Nigeria, where I had spent my early years.
-At Soft Solutions in Lagos, I delivered enterprise banking systems — treasury, lending, asset management — for Access Bank, Diamond Bank, Skye Bank, FCMB.
+In Lagos, I delivered enterprise banking systems — treasury, lending, asset management — to top tier banks.
 The same pattern as London, but in a market with different constraints, different talent pipelines, and entirely different assumptions about what infrastructure could be relied on.

 In 2013, I founded iBez Consulting.
 Over the next decade, my team and I took products from concept to deployment for clients across government, education, healthcare, retail, NGOs, and financial services.
 We built Handy-Jacks, a platform connecting verified tradespeople with home-owners and organizations that needed their services.
 We also built a blood data system, learning management platforms, an electronic medical record, a fintech platform, and e-commerce websites — and digitized numerous businesses along the way.
 A lot of it succeeded.
 Some of it taught me what does not.